shivathapaa/Nepali-Date-Picker/README-js.md

 | `import '@nepali-date-picker/web-component/nepali-date-field';` | `<nepali-date-field>` |
 | `import '@nepali-date-picker/web-component/nepali-date-range-field';` | `<nepali-date-range-field>` |
 | `import '@nepali-date-picker/web-component/nepali-wheel-date-picker';` | `<nepali-wheel-date-picker>` |

+There is also `@nepali-date-picker/web-component/bundle`: the same self-contained file the CDN serves, with Lit and the engine inlined.
+Reach for it only when you want that build from npm without a bundler; the default entry is the right import everywhere else.

 ## Shared conventions